JunlingZhuang/Book-recommender/README.md

 - TailwindCSS
 - Python Data Pipeline

 ## 💰 Large Language Model (LLM) Costs

 BookRecs exclusively utilizes OpenAI models.
 Be advised that the usage costs for these models will be billed to the API access key you provide.
 Primarily, costs are incurred during data embedding and answer generation processes.
-The default vectorization engine for this project is `Ada v2`.